OSGeo/gdal/doc/source/programs/gdal_vector_index.rst

     Whether to write the dataset name only, instead of suffixed with the layer index.

-    .. warning:: Setting this option will generate a location not compatible of MapServer.
+    .. warning:: Setting this option will generate a location not compatible with MapServer.

 .. option:: --filename-filter <FILENAME-FILTER>